d3vzer0/OpenGraph-dlt/opengraph_dlt/sources/kubernetes/README.md

 ## Components

-- `source.py` – DLT sources/transformers which collect resources from a Kubernetes cluster using the Kubernetes API or re-load collected files (e.g., `kubernetes_resources`, `kubernetes_opengraph`).
+- `collect.py` – DLT source which collect resources from a Kubernetes cluster using the Kubernetes API (e.g., `kubernetes_resources`);
+- `transform.py` - DLT source which loads the collected resource files and runs the OpenGraph transformation (eg. `kubernetes_opengraph`);
-- `lookup.py` – DuckDB database used to look up resource metadata during graph generation (`KubernetesLookup`).
+- `lookup.py` – DuckDB database used to look up resource metadata during graph generation (`KubernetesLookup`);
-- `models/` – Pydantic schemas that normalize Kubernetes API responses and describe graph nodes/edges.
+- `models/` – Pydantic schemas that normalize Kubernetes API responses and describe graph nodes/edges;
-- `dbt/` – Models that transform/normalize the lookup database
+- `dbt/` – Models that transform/normalize the lookup database;
-- `icons.py` Contains the icons used for each node type in BloodHound
+- `icons.py` Contains the icons used for each node type in BloodHound.

 ## Workflow
 1. **Collect raw resources** – call the collector to save cluster data to filesystem storage (JSONL gz files).
-2. **Build lookup** – ingest raw files into DuckDB + dbt models for resolving names, namespaces, and resource definitions.
+2. **Build lookup (ie. preprocess)** – ingest raw files into DuckDB + dbt models for resolving names, namespaces, and resource definitions.
 3. **Convert or sync** – turn collected data into OpenGraph graph entries for local inspection or direct sync to a destination.